awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 chmod 400 my-key-pair.pem
 ```

-## Retrieving the public key for your key pair through instance metadata<a name="retrieving-the-public-key-instance"></a>
+## Retrieve the public key for your key pair through instance metadata<a name="retrieving-the-public-key-instance"></a>

 The public key that you specified when you launched an instance is also available to you through its instance metadata\.
 To view the public key that you specified when launching the instance, use the following command from your instance: